guialmm/VirtualCalculator/README.md

 - Modify `virtualcalc.py` to adjust button sizes, colors, or layout.
 - Update the Mediapipe confidence thresholds for better hand tracking.

-## Contributing
-Feel free to fork the repository and submit pull requests for improvements or new features.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments
 - Mediapipe for hand tracking.
 - OpenCV for image processing.